mobizt/FirebaseClient/README.md

 All requests for sync and async operations are managed using queue.

 Each sync and async requests data consume memory up to 1k.
-When many async operations are added to queue (FIFO), the memory usage was increased.
+When many async tasks are added to the queue (FIFO), the memory usage will be increased.

 Each async client handles this queue separately.
 Then in order to limit the memory used for each async client, this library allows 10 async operations (called slots) can be stored in the queue at a time.